 Once we have your B2 exam results, we will file your documents to get you a work permit and the German medical insurance.
 With these documents at hand, we will get you a visa appointment.
 Once you get a visa stamp, we will buy you a plane ticket, organize the departure briefing and wave you goodbye!

 Years back I thought I would never have the opportunity to use my nurse license.
 For the past 10 years after passing NLE I worked as a checker in a department store, fast food chain and as a call center agent.
 But Care With Care suddenly provided a tremendous opportunity for inexperienced nurses like me.
 They helped me to enroll in a German class, to arrange documents, found the right employer for me.
-Now I am a licensed nurse working in a senior care facility here in Germany.
+Now I am a licensed nurse in Germany and work in a senior care facility.
 Thanks Care With Care for being an instrument for achieving what I am and what I have today.

 My journey to Germany is one of the best things that happened to me as a nurse.
 I have not only learned one of the most challenging languages, but also worked with the great team of Care With Care who played a big part in making my dream come true.
 I owe a lot of what I have now to Magsaysay and Care With Care.
-I fulfilled all the goals that I had set since day one of my journey: I am now working in one of the biggest hospitals in Germany and am enjoying every bit of my life.
+I fulfilled all the goals that I had set since day one of my journey: I am now a nurse in Germany, working in one of the biggest hospitals and enjoying every bit of my life.